Sean Durzi: Professional

 On June 24, 2023, Durzi was traded by the Kings to the Arizona Coyotes in exchange for a 2024 second-round draft pick.

 On April 17, 2024, Durzi scored the final goal in Coyotes history prior to their inactivation, shooting into an empty net as the Coyotes defeated the Edmonton Oilers 5–2.
 Shortly after, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Mammoth; as a result, Durzi became a member of the Utah team.

+That summer, Durzi signed a 4-year, $24 million contract extension with Utah.
+Durzi faced multiple injury setbacks during his two seasons with Utah, a right shoulder injury limited Durzi to 30 games in 2024-25 and 60 games in 2025-26 due to an upper body injury.

+After two seasons in Utah, Durzi was traded on July 1, 2026, along with prospect Cole Beaudoin and a 2027 third round pick to the New York Rangers in exchange for Vincent Trocheck.